theshredbox/theshredbox/README.md

 - 🔭 I’m currently studying in **Vellore Institute of Technology, Bhopal**

 - 🌱My current research is based on **ML and Deep Learning Concepts**
-- 👯 I’m currently collaborating on [winter-of-contributing](https://github.com/girlscript/winter-of-contributing)
+- 👯 I’m currently collaborating with Omdena as an ML Engineer on their Algeria Local Chapter.

 - 💬 Feel Free to ask me about **on the aforementioned topics!**